 TOWN OF OCEAN CITY

-A step increase has been funded for the civilian staff effective January 1, 2019.
+A step increase has been funded for the civilian staff effective January 1, 2020.
 Estimated salary increases for the Fraternal Order of Police bargaining unit have been included at $143,302.
 Specialty pay has also been included for members of the bargaining unit.
 One additional sworn officer position was added beginning January 1, 2018, and one has been funded on January 1, 2021, bringing the total number of Police employees to 133.
 Two full-time Police Officers were requested but not funded.
 Funding for reserve officers was increased $45,000 to $195,000.
 Part-time salaries in the Patrol division include 80 seasonal officers and 36 Public Safety Aides.
 Part-time salaries increased due to an increase in minimum wage to $11/hour beginning January 1, 2020.
 Overtime in the Patrol Division increases $25,000.
 Allocations for health insurance and pension increase, while the allocations for retiree health, worker’s compensation and unemployment decrease.
 Projected pension contributions increase over $500,000 for this division.

 CHANGES IN OPERATIONS: